intelligent-username/Linear-Regression-From-Scratch/README.md

 # Linear Regression From Scratch

 In progress

-This will likely take a while...
+This will likely take a while.